NikolaySimakov/pycomplexity/README.md

 ## Get started

-Simple examples of using Big-O notation.
+Simple examples of using Big O notation.
 Here are the most popular and common examples.

 ### Basic example